 Nearly the entire human body is covered in hair and hair follicles.
-Some of this body hair may be very thin and transparent.
-Some of it, like leg hair, may turn thicker and darker with age.
+Some of this body hair may be thin and transparent, and some, like leg hair, may turn thicker and darker with age.

-In most cases, hairy nipples aren’t cause for concern.
-For most people, they’re a normal part of bodily changes.
-But sometimes they may be a sign of a problem that needs your doctor’s attention.
+Developing hair on the nipples can be a typical part of bodily changes.
+But sometimes, it may be a sign of hirsutism, which can be caused by something that needs your doctor’s attention.

-Read on to learn more about hair growth on your nipples and when you should talk to your doctor.
+The percentage of females with hairy nipples is unclear, as many don’t report it to their doctor.
+Read on to learn more about hair growth on your nipples and when you should talk with your doctor.

 Overproduction of male hormones

 A high level of androgens, such as the hormone testosterone (which is normally more abundant in males), can also

 - oily skin or acne

 - male-pattern baldness, which includes hair loss on your head

 Your doctor can test your hormone levels with a blood test.
 Learn more about the testosterone test.

 - selective estrogen receptor modulators (SERMs) such as tamoxifen (Soltamox)